indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ### Multiple Shovel Instances

 Shovel makes use of a `pg_advisory_xact_lock` each time it attempts to index data.
-This means that you can have multiple Shovel instances running the same Config, connected to the same Postgres database, and you should observe that works is randomly distributed across the Shovel instances.
+This means that you can have multiple Shovel instances running the same Config, connected to the same Postgres database, and you should observe that work is randomly distributed across the Shovel instances.

 ### Unsynchronized Ethereum Nodes